Need Professional Help?

 Revenue: The top line of the P&L is the money that you have coming in from sales (before any deductions).
 In a sense, the top line of your income statement is just as important as the bottom line (net profit) - all of the direct costs and expenses will be taken out of this beginning number.
 The smaller your top-line revenue number is, the smaller your expenses need to be if you’re going to stay profitable.

-Operating Expenses: Operating expenses are a list all of your overhead expenses, excluding your direct costs.
+Operating expenses are a list of all of your overhead expenses, excluding your direct costs.
 This includes everything your company pays for to keep the doors open: rent, payroll, utilities, marketing, etc.

-Interest Expense: Here you'll see any interest payments that your company is making on its loans.
+Here is where you'll see any interest payments that your company is making on its loans.

-Income Taxes: This line will reflect the income tax amount that has been paid, or the amount that you expect to pay.
+This line will reflect the income tax amount that has been paid or the amount that you expect to pay.

-Depreciation and Amortization: These are expenses associated with your asset purchases, both short-term and long-term.
-Over time, long-term assets lose their value, or depreciate.
+These are expenses associated with your asset purchases, both short-term and long-term.
+Over time, long-term assets lose their value or depreciate.
 With short-term assets (like copyrights or patents), the value is amortized, or distributed, over a number of months.

-Total Expenses: Total expenses takes into account all of the expense items in the P&L. This total includes your Direct Costs, Operating Expenses, Interest Expense, Income Taxes, and Depreciation & Amortization.
+Total expenses take into account all of the expense items in the P&L. This total includes your Direct Costs, Operating Expenses, Interest Expenses, Income Taxes, and Depreciation & Amortization.

 Net Profit %: Net Profit Percentage is the percentage of revenue that is net profit.
 For example, if the Revenue is $100 and the Total Expenses are $50, then the Net Profit is $50, resulting in a Net Profit % of 50%.